Rampage (2018 film)

-Rampage is a 2018 American science fiction monster film directed by Brad Peyton and written by Ryan Engle, Carlton Cuse, Ryan J. Condal, and Adam Sztykiel, loosely based on the video game series.
-The film stars Dwayne Johnson, Naomie Harris, Malin Akerman, Jake Lacy, and Jeffrey Dean Morgan.
-In the film, a primatologist and his leucistic gorilla friend, George, team-up to stop a pair of other animals that, along with George, have been mutated into raging beasts with fluctuating enhancements thanks to a gene-manipulating pathogen.
+Rampage is a 2018 American science fiction monster film loosely based on the video game series by Midway Games and starring Dwayne Johnson, with Naomie Harris, Malin Akerman, Jake Lacy and Jeffrey Dean Morgan in supporting roles.
+The film was directed by Brad Peyton and written by Ryan Engle, Carlton Cuse, Ryan J. Condal and Adam Sztykiel.
+In the film, a primatologist and his leucistic gorilla friend, George, collaborate on stopping a pair of other animals that, along with George, have been mutated into raging beasts with fluctuating size enhancements thanks to a gene-manipulating pathogen and attack Chicago.

-The film is the third collaboration between Peyton and Johnson, following Journey 2: The Mysterious Island (2012) and San Andreas (2015).
+The film is the final installment in Brad Peyton and Dwayne Johnson trilogy, sequel to Journey 2: The Mysterious Island (2012) and San Andreas (2015).

 Principal photography began in April 2017 in Chicago.
 The film was released in the United States on April 13, 2018, by Warner Bros.
 Pictures.
 It received mixed reviews from critics and grossed $428 million on a $120–140 million budget.